Minimum Inhibitory Concentration (MIC)

 Laboratories have to report the interpretive category (susceptible, susceptible-dose-dependent, intermediate, or resistant) to the physician with or without MIC value.
 Only reporting MIC value is not recommended as the physician may fail to interpret it appropriately.

 Minimum Bactericidal Concentration (MBC)

-Minimum bactericidal concentration (MBC) is defined as the lowest concentration of antibiotic that kills 99.9% of the inoculum.
-Also termed as minimum lethal concentration (MLC), MBC of an antibacterial agent is determined by subculturing last clear MIC tube onto growth medium and examining for bacterial growth.
+Minimum bactericidal concentration (MBC) is the lowest concentration of antibiotics that kills 99.9% of the inoculum.
+Also termed minimum lethal concentration (MLC), the MBC of an antibacterial agent is determined by subculturing the last clear MIC tube onto the growth medium and examining for bacterial growth.

-Normally for bactericidal drugs, the MIC is very close or really just one step or something like that from the MBC.
+Normally, for bactericidal drugs, the MIC is very close or just one step from the MBC.
 In bacteriostatic drugs, there could be a little bit more distance between them.